 The right price-quality ratio

-Although not the lowest cost destination, Romania’s very capable labor force combined, with its technical and soft skills proficiency, makes the country very cost competitive.
-Investors have even labeled Romania as an “outsourcing valley” for BPO, ITO, software development, research programs, knowledge process outsourcing operations, and shared services.
+Although it is not the lowest cost destination, Romania’s very capable labor force combined, with its technical and soft skills proficiency, make the country very cost competitive.
+Investors have even labeled Romania as an “outsourcing valley” for BPO, IT oursourcing (ITO), software development, research programs, knowledge process outsourcing operations and shared services.
 It’s no wonder that the volume of foreign investment and the presence of tech giants has quadrupled in the country over the last decade, according to Romania-Insider.com.

 Large multilingual talent pool

-The country’s sizable and multilingual labor force and student body are among the main lures for international companies looking to outsource their customer experience operations.
+The country’s sizable and multilingual labor force and student body are among the main lures for international companies looking to outsource their customer experience (CX) operations.